 The root cause of sexual assault is the lack of consent, which people are too soon exposed to by the influences of popular culture and media.

-Teach children about consent at an age before exposure to sexual violence in popular media.
+Teach children about consent at an age before exposure to sexual assault in popular media or real life.

 The game will be used as a tool to educate kids on how to communicate with others, like a classroom tool such as this: